I really enjoy the enthusiasm and passion that the teachers have here

 My name is Isolde van Dorst (21) and I am currently studying the Erasmus Mundus Language and Communication Technologies.
 Before this, I studied the bachelor English Language and Culture here at the University of Groningen as well.

-I chose this master programme because I was interested in linguistics (through my bachelor), but I also wanted to expand into a different direction than I was able to during my bachelor.
+I chose this Master's track because I was interested in linguistics (through my bachelor), but I also wanted to expand into a different direction than I was able to during my bachelor.
 As I already went abroad during my bachelor, I knew I would enjoy that part of this programme very much as well.
 However, I did decide to still apply for a place at the University of Groningen, in my home country, because I really enjoy the enthusiasm and passion that the teachers have here.
 In addition, it is a high ranking university that would help me develop as a person as well as a student.

 Read more about Isolde van Dorst and why she chose to study Language and Communication Technologies in Groningen.